Delivering next generation venues: the future of stadium design

 Harnessing the home advantage

-The eight stadiums for the 2022 FIFA World Cup QatarTM are being created in new precincts (except for the existing Khalifa International Stadium which has been expanded to meet FIFA World Cup™ hosting requirements), equipped with such amenities as schools, sports pitches, mosques and parks.
-The approach, which is part of Qatar’s 2030 national vision for a legacy for Qatar and the Middle East, aims to maximise the positive impact of the event through sporting facilities, infrastructure and an outreach programme.
+The eight stadiums for the 2022 FIFA World Cup QatarTM were created in new precincts (except for the existing Khalifa International Stadium, which was expanded to meet FIFA World Cup™ hosting requirements).
+They were equipped with such amenities as schools, sports pitches, mosques and parks.

-The Ras Abu Aboud Stadium has a ‘flat pack’ design and construction made using modular steel and modified shipping containers, some of which were used to transport its materials.
-This sustainable and innovative design, by Fenwick Iribarren Architects, can even be completely dismantled after tournament use.
-The stadium and other demountable elements are destined to go to developing countries after use, further extending the tournament’s sustainable legacy.
+The Ras Abu Aboud Stadium was a ‘flat pack’ design and construction made using modular steel and modified shipping containers, some of which were used to transport its materials.
+This sustainable and innovative design, by Fenwick Iribarren Architects, could even be completely dismantled after tournament use.

 Pitch perfect